-A major cable company developed the following procedure for speaker placement.
-As a final test of exact placement, use these measurements for your speakers placement, and see what can happen to the ultimate enhancement of your system's performance.
-These two basic formulas will determine optimum placement of your speakers to minimize standing waves.
+This extra "tweak" may be useful when your speakers are placed in a dedicated listening room.
+Use the following procedure and measurements for your speakers placement to see what can happen to your system's performance.
+These formulas will help determine optimum placement of your speakers to minimize standing waves.

-- 1 Distance from the front wall (in front of the listening position) to the center of the curvilinear transducer.
-To determine distance from the front wall, measure the ceiling height (inches) and multiply the figure by 0.618 (i.e. ceiling height (inches) x 0.618 = the distance from the front wall to the center of the curvilinear transducer). - 2 Distance from the side-walls to the center of the curvilinear transducer.
-To determine distance from the side walls, measure the width of your room in inches and divide by 18.
-Next, multiply the quotient by 5 (i.e. room width in inches/18 x 5 = the distance from the side-walls to the center of the curvilinear transducer).
+1 Distance from the front wall (in front of the listening position) to the center of the curvilinear transducer: To determine distance from the front wall, measure the

+Figure & Thing height (Miches) and multiply the figure by 0.618

+(i.e. ceiling height (inches) $\times$ 0.618 = the distance from the front wall to the center of the curvilinear transducer).

+2 Distance from the side-walls to the center of the curvilinear transducer: To determine distance from the side walls, measure the width of your room in inches and divide by 18.
+Next, multiply the quotient by 5 (i.e. room width in inches / $18 \times 5 =$ the distance from the side-walls to the center of the curvilinear transducer)